Brewing Hints: Brew for 3 – 4 minutes in a cafetiere

 - The second fly-crop gives a small but welcome financial boost in the arm to the 500,000 coffee farms and the families they support.

-- The Colombian government have a strict export policy that is rigorously enforced thus ensuring all export coffee is above a minimum quality level.
+- The Colombian government has a strict export policy that is rigorously enforced thus ensuring all export coffee is above a minimum quality level.
 Characteristics assessed include bean size, defects in the coffee and flavour when brewed.
 A better price is paid for export coffee thus incentivising coffee farmers to produce quality all of the time.
 The governing body that oversees all of this is called FNC or the National Federation of Coffee Growers of Colombia (Spanish: Federación Nacional de Cafeteros de Colombia) and represents hundreds of thousands of small-holders.
 It was initially devised to protect the Colombian coffee industry, to identify its problems and barriers and to promote the business interests of its members.
 The mascot of the FNC is Juan Valdez and his mule Conchita and represents 100% Colombian coffee.
 Juan Valdez now holds iconic status throughout Colombia and has become a legendary figure-head of the FNC.

 Our Colombian Medellin Excelso is processed, milled and exported by Racafe who is the second largest miller of coffee in Colombia after the FNC.
 Owned by Rafael Espinoza, at Northern Tea Merchants we believe that Racafe’s state of the art milling facilities located in the best coffee producing areas of Colombia offers us a quality that is hard to duplicate.
 We are pleased to have been their customers since 2009.